getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

   level="warning"
 %}

 Notes for implementors:

-- Implementations **must gracefully skip** items of unknown type, along with their payload.
+- Implementations **must gracefully skip and retain** Items of unknown type, along with their payload.
 - Unknown attributes must be forwarded to the upstream.
+- Length-prefixed payloads must terminate with `\n` or EOF.
+The newline is not considered part of the payload.
+Any other character, including whitespace, means the Envelope is malformed.
-- If `length` cannot be consumed, i.e. the Envelope is EOF before the number of bytes has been consumed, then the Envelope is malformed.
+- If `length` cannot be consumed, that is, the Envelope is EOF before the number of bytes has been consumed, then the Envelope is malformed.
 - If an Item with implicit length is terminated by `\r\n`, then `\r` is considered an arbitrary character not part of the newline, and thus part of the payload.
-- After length-prefixed item payloads there is always a `\n` or EOF.
-That newline is not considered part of the payload.
-If there is any other character, including whitespace, the Envelope is malformed.

 Item-only example without Envelope headers: